Skip to Main Content

 Toll Free: 1-888-822-UTSI ext.
 37213

 Students attending the University of Tennessee Space Institute (UTSI) have access to several types of financial aid.
 Awards are made primarily to full-time students and most are based on academic merit rather than demonstrated need.
 Although there are no deadlines for submitting assistantship/fellowship applications, awards will be made as opportunities become available.
 Therefore, early submission enhances a student's chance of receiving an offer.
-An application, which can be used for UTSI assistantships and/or fellowships will be mailed in response to clicking the information request form.
-Applications can be obtained from the Admissions office by calling one of the above numbers.
+An application can be completed when applying for admission to the UTSI campus online or you can request an application by emailing firstname.lastname@example.org or calling toll free 1-888-822-UTSI ext.
+37213.

 Research Assistantships (GRAs) are available to qualified students in

-assistantships are not available.
-Assistantships most often awarded to incoming
+Assistantships are most often awarded to incoming full-time students, both US

-A 12-month initial research assistantship appointment provides tuition, maintenance fee and a stipend as follows (based on Fall 2007 rates):
+A 12-month initial research assistantship appointment provides tuition, maintenance fee, medical insurance and a stipend.

-A limited number of these assistantships may be designated as Graduate Assistantships (GAs) if the work requirement is not primarily research oriented.
-Applicants must provide GRE scores (general test only) for research assistantships although no minimum scores are required.
+Applicants must provide GRE scores (general test only) although no minimum scores are required and three letters of recommendation for research assistantships.
 Normally, students will need a CUM GPA of at least 3.2 on a 4.0 scale to be competitive for an award upon entry.

 Local Fellowships.
 Several endowments have been established in honor of individuals that have made a unique contribution to the Space Institute.
 These fellowships, ranging up to $3,000 per year are awarded to particularly outstanding U.S. students and are used to supplement assistantships or fellowship awards.
-Fellowships currently awarded include: Morris L. Simon Fellowship, Thomas Jefferson Fellowship, Jordan G. Ennis Fellowship, William R. Carter Fellowship, Lloyd W. Crawford Fellowship, Creation Per Sapientia Revelata Fellowship, and J. B. Dicks Scholarship.
-(Deadline: Applicants for an assistantship or fellowships received by February 15 for the next fall term, are automatically considered.
-Initial awards are made in early March.)
+Fellowships currently awarded include: Art and Helen Mason Scholarship, International Test and Evaluation Fellowship, Morris L. Simon Fellowship, Thomas Jefferson Fellowship, Jordan G. Ennis Fellowship, William R. Carter Fellowship, Lloyd W. Crawford Fellowship, Creation per Sapientia Revelata Fellowship, and J. B. Dicks Scholarship.
+(Deadline: Applicants for an assistantship or fellowships received by February 15 for the next fall term are automatically considered.
+Initial awards are generally made in March.)

 Minority Fellowships.
-To help promote diversity in the student body, the State of Tennessee provides funding to students from under represented minority lineage.
-To be eligible, an applicant must be a resident of Tennessee and a full-time student.
+To help promote diversity in the student body, funding is available to students from underrepresented minority lineage.
+To be eligible, an applicant must be a full-time student.
 The financial support provided to students is the same as that for a graduate research assistant at the same (MS or PhD) level.
 For the first year, the MS student has no work requirements but in the second year, he/she becomes a graduate research assistant and works on a research project for 20 hours per week.
 At the PhD level, the student has 2 years without a work requirement.
-(Deadline: No deadline but a limited number of fellowships are available).
+(Deadline: No deadline but a limited number of fellowships is available).

 GEM Fellowships.
 Applicants that have been awarded a GEM MS Fellowship by the National Consortium for Graduate Education for Minorities in Engineering will be considered for a UTSI Fellowship to supplement the GEM stipend, to make the total stipend equivalent to the GRA stipend at the MS level.
 GEM Fellows in the PhD program are normally supported according to funding levels for GRA students.
 These awards are available to U.S. students.
 (Deadline: GEM applications to headquarters at Notre Dame, by December 1; no deadline for UTSI Supplemental Fellowship).